Introduction

 While some toString implementations already are quite good, they typically return a one-liner.
 This is fine as long as you only have a few properties.
 However, if you have a lot of properties, it is much easier to read the result if it is formatted nicely.

-In order to change the way objects are being transformed to strings, you can use the ApprovalBuilder's printWith method.
+In order to change the way objects are being transformed to strings, you can use the ApprovalBuilder's printWith method and provide a Printer/Function<T, String> instance as an argument.

 Generic Object Printer